 In cases of job change where you work under more than one employer during the year, you are expected to have more than one Form 16.
 In crisp terms, Form 16 is your salary TDS certificate.

 All the information that is included in Form 16A is also available on Form 26AS, which is helpful in filing your return.
-However, in the case of Form 16, the details of Form 16 that are available in Form 26AS are only included if the TDS is deducted by the employer.
+However, in the case of Form 16, its details are available in Form 26AS are only included if the TDS is deducted by the employer.

 9. How to get Form 16?

 If your salary is above the exemption limit, you will require the Income Tax Form 16 in order to file your ITR.
-Following are the two ways to get your Form 16:
+Following are the two ways to get it:

 a.
 Ask for it from your employer